 1. Be Clear About What You’re Looking For

 I learned this lesson the hard way.
 Always communicate with your reader.
-When I got an editor for House of Mages, I was looking for a developmental editor, but when my friend’s aunt volunteered I took it without talking about what kind of editing I was looking for or what kind of editing she was offering, and I ended up with a line editor instead of a developmental editor.
+When I got an editor for House of Mages, I was looking for a developmental editor, but when my friend’s aunt volunteered I took it without talking about what kind of editing I was looking for or what kind of editing she was offering, and I ended up with a copy-editor instead of a developmental editor.
 (Someone who fixes grammar, spelling, etc. instead of someone who fixes plot and characters.)
-Line editors are great, and she caught some really embarrassing typos I’d managed to miss, but it wasn’t what I was looking for at that point in the process.
+Copy-editors are great, and she caught some really embarrassing typos I’d managed to miss, but it wasn’t what I was looking for at that point in the process.

 Be clear with whoever you’re getting to read (or edit) your work about what you want them to do.
-If you just want someone to read and let you know what they think like a mini-fandom (Hi Allegra and Siberia!), tell them that so they don’t give you a ton of unsolicited critique.
+If you just want someone to read and let you know what they think like a mini-fandom (Hi Allie and Syberyah!), tell them that so they don’t give you a ton of unsolicited critique.
 (But don’t get mad if they do point things out here and there.
 It’s actually really helpful to get feedback from someone who’s just looking at it as a reader.
 They can, for instance, point out inconsistencies like the fact that your character who can only sit still as a raven for a few minutes before her wings start to itch and burn couldn’t sit with another character for a whole hour.)
 If you’re looking for someone to critique the characters or the plot or the worldbuilding or the pacing, tell them that’s what you’re looking for.
 Again, if they comment on a few things outside of what you asked them for, take it as another chance to improve your writing.
 I’d only say that if they start to do that regularly you might have the wrong person or you might want to get someone (the current reader or someone else) to look over the aspects they keep commenting on.

 Learn from my mistakes.
 Communicate.